 Tell us about you, your career, how you founded IndustrySim.

 Tomas Rosin: I have an M.Sc. degree in Chemical Engineering, and during my almost 30 years as a tech entrepreneur, I have been working mainly with the energy industry.
-I’m very enthusiastic about STEM (Science, Technology, Engineering, and Mathematics) since that’s the base of our welfare and the key to solving many problems caused by our striving for welfare.
+I’m very enthusiastic about STEM (Science, Technology, Engineering, and Mathematics) since that’s the basis of our welfare and the key to solving many problems caused by our striving for welfare.

 We discovered that there is a huge void for the genre of manufacturing industry-themed simulation/strategy games on the market.
 Also, the marketing of many products/services could be done far better than currently.
 After being involved in developing scientific/industrial simulations, we started to execute the intriguing idea of gamifying simulations, and that’s how the IndustrySim project got its start.